SAVI and Domestic Violence Network Integrate Data, Identify Trends in Domestic Violence

-The Polis Center and Domestic Violence Network have been working together for several years to integrate and analyze data from criminal justice and service records.
-(You can read the latest report, from 2014, here.)
+The Polis Center and Domestic Violence Network worked together to integrate and analyze data from criminal justice and service records.
+This research lead to www.IndyDVdata.org, an online dashboard of local domestic violence data, and an in-depth report.

 Past reports have proven the feasibility of connecting and integrating disparate data sources, all of which contain some information about domestic violence victims, suspects, and cases in Marion County.
 Whenever a domestic violence incident is reported to the police, there are police incident reports, court records, and records created by services that help victims.
 Data about domestic violence victims and perpetrators are also found in data about protective orders.